Incident intelligence

 Local resolver cache drift on Finance laptops.

 Network AnomalyHealthy endpoints confirm the gateway and NetSuite are reachable.
-Run the DNS/cache remediation path on the three affected endpoints, then verify HTTP response.
+Run the DNS/cache fix path on the three affected endpoints, then verify HTTP response.

 How it works

 The goal is not more alerts.
-The goal is one operational record that says what changed, where it is spreading, what probably caused it, and what should happen next.
+The goal is one support-ready incident record that says what changed, where it is spreading, what probably caused it, and what should happen next.

-Agents observe endpoint health, services, processes, events, update state, network behavior, and remediation results.
+GenticFlow agents observe device health, services, processes, events, update state, network behavior, and past resolution outcomes so support teams can see early signs of user-impacting issues.

-Signals fire when behavior leaves the learned range or starts repeating across related endpoints.
+Signals fire when behavior moves outside the learned range or starts repeating across related devices, users, sites, or applications.

-Related signals collapse into one incident when they share timing, site, app, service, endpoint group, or fault pattern.
+Related signals collapse into one incident when they share timing, site, app, service, device group, or fault pattern.

 Route the response

-Known issues route into playbooks, custom response flows route into workflows, and ambiguous cases escalate with evidence.
+Known issues route into playbooks, environment-specific responses route into workflows, and ambiguous cases open the technician workbench with evidence attached.

 Signal use cases